My Journey On Learning Spanish In Six Months

 One app by itself won't do the job.
 But having it as part of your grand learning process is the key.

-Here are all the other random things I did all in Spanish:
+Here are all the other random things I did in Spanish:

-• Teach students who are in the A1 level
+- Teach students who are at the A1 level

-Learning through many different mediums helps you form more connections and give you more opportunities for deliberate practice.
+Learning through many different mediums helps you form more connections and gives you more opportunities for deliberate practice.

 Infuse Spanish into your everyday life wherever you can.
 Or simply travel to Mexico for a bit si puedes. 🇲🇽